KittyGiraudel/sass-guidelines/en/_architecture.md

   <p>This is very project-specific and is likely to be non-existent on many projects.</p>
 </div>

-### Utils folder
+### Abstracts folder

-The `utils/` folder gathers all Sass tools and helpers used across the project.
+The `abstracts/` folder gathers all Sass tools and helpers used across the project.
 Every global variable, function, mixin and placeholder should be put in here.

 The rule of thumb for this folder is that it should not output a single line of CSS when compiled on its own.
 These are nothing but Sass helpers.